nasser/playablefashion/coding-in-depth/plan.md

 **Context/History**
 http://scottbilas.com/files/2002/gdc_san_jose/game_objects_slides.pdf

-Game development is unique in that its success metric is *subjective*, so the software engineering approach is much more *iterative* than usual.
+Game development is unique in that its success metric is *subjective*, so the software engineering approach is much more *iterative* than usual. -->

-how much can be put on the cheat sheet?

-- interface